 The storytellers are from communities across the country and their stories teach universal lessons.
 The challenges residents have faced, historical relevance of residents and visitors, cultural and outdoor activities, and surprises have meaning beyond their location.
-Stories recently added include those from the Igiugig indigenous tribe in Alaska, Tremonton, a community near Salt Lake City, Utah; and Lake Placid, New York, from the North Elba-Lake Placid Historical Society.
+Stories recently added include those from the Igiugig indigenous tribe in Alaska; Madras, Oregon; Pittsburgh, Pennsylvania, North Hero, Vermont; and storytellers from across the nation in Freedom Story Project based out of Lake Placid, New York.